iMighty/myHobbyProject/README.md

 # myHobbyProject
 This is stuff that I make when I'm bored

-Current stuff I'm working at
+Current stuff I'm working on
 ---
-* ML: Working on a way to continuously train digit recognition while drawing and giving feedback Gonna reword this
+* ML: Working on a way to continuously train digit recognition while drawing additional input with the mouse.

 Almost done stuff
 ---